ElementoLab/covid-imc/README.md

 ### Targeted spatial transcriptomics (GeoMx)

+This is a complementary dataset, validating the IMC data and providing an expanded molecular view of the lung.
 Newly generated data is available here: https://doi.org/10.5281/zenodo.4635285.
 A script used to load and analyze the dataset is available here: [src/geomx.py](src/geomx.py).